Asthma

 You should always seek urgent medical advice day or night if asthma symptoms are not controlled.

-After any asthma attack or if you feel that your child’s symptoms are not so well controlled it is important to review your child’s treatment with your GP and you should book an appointment.
+After any asthma attack or if you feel that your child’s symptoms are not so well controlled, it is important to review your child’s treatment with your GP so you should book an appointment.